-RISK NO. RISK CATEGORY RISK NAME RISK DESCRIPTION RISK MITIGATION RISK TREND 8. ĤĤ People Management spread too thinly Management can spread themselves too thinly when trying to address every new possibility that arises in the Group and consequently trying to cover all tasks.
+RISK NO. RISK CATEGORY RISK NAME RISK DESCRIPTION RISK MITIGATION RISK TREND 8.
+People Management spread too thinly Management can spread themselves too thinly when trying to address every new possibility that arises in the Group and consequently trying to cover all tasks.
 Management burnout can result, and this can lead to poor decision making at a high level.
 The culture of the organisation can also be impacted.
 An appropriate management structure within the Group allows for better communication, delegation by management and better team organisation which can reduce the risk of management being spread too thinly.
 The Group also reduces this risk by ensuring teams are properly resourced and use external experts when appropriate.
 The Group is in the process of recruiting a Chief People Officer who will advise on the development of the optimum management structure for the future. \leftrightarrow 9.
-Strategic Geopolitical Risk The political decisions taken in the regions in which the Group operates could have a negative impact on the Group's operations.
-The recent political turbulence across the globe could trigger tariffs by certain countries in which the Group operates.
-A trade war could result in an increase in inflation or an economic downturn in economies where the Group trades and manufactures.
-In order to mitigate against this risk the Group manufactures close to or within their chosen markets.
+Geopolitical Risk Geopolitical Risk Geopolitical Risk Geopolitical Risk The political decisions taken in the regions in which the Group operates could have a negative impact on the Group's operations.
+The recent political turbulence across The Group can also move certain In order to mitigate against this risk the Group manufactures close to or within their chosen markets.
 The Group can also move certain manufacturing from one region to another.
 New Risk